2. What Information is Collected.

 RIGHT TO PERSONAL REPRESENTATIVE

 You have the right to grant legal authority to someone to act on your behalf.
 This may include, but is not limited to, an attorney, a personal representative, your legal guardian, or someone who may possess a medical power of attorney.
 That person may exercise your rights and make decisions regarding your health information.
 This person may be selected based on your written authorization or other legal requirements.
-Guardian Recovery Network will ensure that your personal representative has been properly authorized to act on your behalf before we take any action.
+Guardian Intensive Outpatient Program will ensure that your personal representative has been properly authorized to act on your behalf before we take any action.